jennynicoleaustin/udemy-react/S12 Behind the Scences and Optimization/S12 Notes.md

 V. 153 Child Component Re-rendering
-- If the parent component is re-evaluated the child component will rerender even if no elements on the child component change
+- If the parent component is re-evaluated the child component will rerender even if no elements on the child component change React.memo (DemoOutput)
+- wrap all children in this, and you will only re-render the children if an element within the children has changed.
+  - use of this comes with a cost -- only really useful if you have a huge children prop change.